+91-9414307023

 Jain Community

-For Jains, Akshaya Tritiya is equally significant.
-It marks the end of the year-long penance (*Varshi-tap*) performed by Lord Rishabhanatha, the first Tirthankara.
-Jains observe the day with prayers, charity, and rituals focused on non-violence and compassion.
+For Jains, Akshaya Tritiya marks the completion of Lord Rishabhanatha’s year-long penance (Varshi-tap).
+Jain devotees observe the day through prayers, charity, and practices rooted in non-violence and compassion.

 Spiritual and Material Significance